 25 Clever Uses for Plastic Wrap You’ll Wish You Knew Sooner

-Keep the fridge top forever clean
+Use plastic wrap to keep the fridge top forever clean

 Make the next time you clean the top of your refrigerator the last time.
 After you’ve got it all clean and shiny, cover the top with overlapping sheets of plastic wrap.
 Next time it’s due for a cleaning, all you need to do is remove the old sheets, toss them in the garbage and replace with new layers of wrap.

-Protect your computer keyboard
+Protect your computer keyboard with plastic wrap

 Treat a hangnail